-- The College has constraints to address underutilization and areas for monitoring identified in the previous section. - Limited number of housing opportunities in the area. - Limited number of remote work positions at the College. - Limited anticipated number of open positions in this plan year. - Limited outreach due to unanticipated budget deficiencies.
-This will limit our outreach and effectiveness of recruitment efforts. - Unwillingness of employees to self-identify, including individuals with disabilities.
+The College has constraints to address underutilization and areas for monitoring identified in the previous section.

+- The faculty probationary process is three years long.
+Even though more faculty are being hired, the category of faculty probationary will not change because AAP processes are conducted every three years. - Limited anticipated number of open positions in this plan year.

+• Unwillingness of employees to self-identify, including individuals with disabilities.
 This will affect the representation of employees in this protected group.